How to Enable or Disable Hide Badges on Taskbar Apps with Focus Session in Windows 11

 What Happens When You Enable This?

-When you start a Focus Session, Windows hides the small red numbers or dots on your app icons.
-These badges usually show unread emails or alerts.
-Hiding them keeps your screen clean so you can concentrate on your work.
+When you start a Focus Session, Windows automatically hides the small red numbers or dots that usually appear on your app icons.
+These badges typically show unread emails or pending alerts.
+Hiding them keeps your screen tidier, allowing you to concentrate better on what you’re doing.

 Prerequisites